 Once you’ve had your fill of sun, tour the fort to get a glimpse of what life was like in the early days of Sullivan’s Island.
 Writer Edgar Allan Poe was stationed here, penning his short story “The Gold Bug” while on the island.
 Dine at Poe’s Tavern, a beloved local restaurant, for dishes named after him.
 Dunleavy’s Pub is another place to go for pub fare, while The Obstinate Daughter is one of the Charleston area’s top new restaurants.

-Named for the Kiawah people that lived in the area, Kiawah Island is known around the country as a golf destination, especially for the Ocean Course.
+Named for the Kiawah people that lived in the area, Kiawah Island is known around the country as a golf destination with its championship golf courses, especially for the Ocean Course.
 Once the getaway for a wealthy Charleston family, the island was developed into a residential community before the golf course and resort were added.

 The resort boasts 90 holes of golf, including courses designed by Jack Nicklaus, spa, tennis, pools, and naturalist programs.
 Kiawah Island Golf Resort also has the award-winning Sanctuary Hotel, the Resort Villas, and rental Homes, as well as more than a dozen dining options.
 They range from the AAA Four Diamond-rated Ocean Room steakhouse to the casual Cherrywood BBQ & Ale House.
 Nearby Freshfields Village has even more restaurants to choose from.

 Much of the 10 miles of beach are private access for homeowners, but visitors can go to Beachwalker County Park on the west end of the island for public beach access.
 Lifeguards are on duty seasonally and there is a nominal fee for parking.
 Guests of the resort have their own beach access.
 Kiawah also has 30 miles of paved trails ideal for walking or bike riding.
 Kayaking through the marsh, surfing, and paddleboarding are other options.